AlaaProg/DBAPI/README.md

 	like :
-		you use javascript ,html and css need to access to database you can use the ajax to access database by api  to do the select , insert , update and delete (  not need to write backend  )
+		you use javascript ,html and css to create website and need to access  database you will use the ajax to access database by api  to do the select , insert , update and delete ( you not need to write backend  )

 ### Step 1 : Install libs